 - Confirm that you are still loyal to the relationship.

-In this section, we’ll overview some common gaslighting examples of narcissist text messages.
+This section overviews some common gaslighting examples of narcissist text messages.
 These kinds of texts are designed to make you question yourself and your reality.
-They also keep you inevitably hooked in the drama of the relationship.
+They also keep you inevitably hooked in the drama of the narcissistic relationship.

 We’ll also discuss some common hoovering strategies of narcissist text messages.
 Hoovering is a common narcissistic tactic designed to lure people back into their world despite solid attempts to set boundaries or leave altogether.